 If you’re looking for a classy dinner, chances are you’re already near NW Glisan.
 So, choose Andina!
 We love that they’re one of the first restaurants to introduce a GF menu to Portland.
 Let’s talk your meal: start with the tapas and end with their quinoa-crusted scallops on a spinach and potato puree.
 You can thank us later.
 They’re a little pricey, but definitely one of our favorite GF menus.

 Teote, in SE and NE, makes South American cuisine for all appetites.
 Their famous arepas, made with corn cakes and GF ingredients, are a staple — we love the pork pernil, or keep it simple with the vegetarian black bean.
 Willing to share?
-Get the Carne for 3, which includes all the goods: beans, cabbage, fried plantains, cilantro, arepas… yum.
+Get the "Carne for 3", which includes all the goods: beans, cabbage, fried plantains, cilantro, arepas… yum.

 Need that brunch pick-me-up?
 Waffles, cheesy scrambles, pulled-pork sandwiches — all served gluten-free at Jam.
-For breakfast, we add Nutella to our waffle or GF toast to the Downtown Scramble.
-Obviously on Hawthorne, the food is well worth the 15-minute wait during the weekend brunch rush.
+For breakfast, we add Nutella to our waffle or GF toast to the "Downtown Scramble".
+Obviously on Hawthorne, the food is well worth the 15-minute wait you'lll encounter during the weekend brunch rush.

-Brought to you by the genius behind Rawdacious Desserts, the teeny Tiny Moreso is vegan and gluten-free heaven offering smoothies, juices, toasts, snacks, and desserts with not a speck of gluten in sight.
-Our faves would have to be the noodle bowl with tangy almond butter sauce and the Chipotle Yam Chili.
-And don’t leave this cool NE spot without snapping a bathroom selfie with their iconic ‘Feminist’ sign.
+Brought to you by the genius behind Rawdacious Desserts, the teeny Tiny Moreso is vegan and gluten-free haven offering smoothies, juices, toasts, snacks, and desserts with not a speck of gluten in sight.
+Our faves would have to be the noodle bowl with tangy almond butter sauce and the "Chipotle Yam Chili".
+And don’t leave this cool NE spot without snapping a bathroom selfie with their iconic "Feminist" sign.
 For the ‘gram of course!

 Get the latest news on Portland’s fitness scene.